loader image

 Can citric acid be used as a pH adjuster during the extraction of fulvic acid?
 (248)

 Yes.
 Citric acid would be acceptable as an extractant.
-See Humates, humic acid and fulvic acid a), Extractants e) and Citric acid in Table 4.2 Column 2 of PSL.
+See Humates, humic acid and fulvic acid a), Extractants e) and Citric acid in Table 4.2 Column 2.

 Combined formulations #